Ragiri/Ragiri/README.md

 I am Rena.
 I'm a French developer

 ## :computer: Programation
-Actually I do Typescript/Javascript and Php
+Actually I do Typescript/Javascript and Php at work

 I like doing C# with Unity or C++ with Unreal <br />
 I work with JavaScript and Php during my permanent contract with my company